Taking steps on the journey toward truth and reconciliation

 We’re also working to include more Indigenous representation on our digital education channels, such as our blog and social media.

-For Indigenous people wishing to enter a provincial park within their traditional territory to exercise their Aboriginal and treaty rights, day access is provided free of charge.
+Additionally, for Indigenous people wishing to enter a provincial park within their traditional territory to exercise their Aboriginal and treaty rights, day access is provided free of charge.

 Reconciling relationships with Indigenous peoples